Termination without notice is an extraordinary termination that can be given by the landlord for the following reasons:

 Termination without notice due to payment delay can be cured by payment.
 However, this possibility exists only once and within the given deadline.

 If the tenant neither moves out nor pays his outstanding debts, an eviction action must be initiated.
-This is associated with considerable costs for the tenant and can lead to a SCHUFA entry.
+This is associated with considerable costs for the tenant.